ybenitezf/cdk_polylith/README.md

 poetry poly create base --name workshop_app
 ```

-Like in the case of the components, the previous command, will add a new package but in the bases directory: `bases/cdk_workshop/workshop_app` with a module for us to define the code of our base - `poetry poly` will add a demo test code to.
+Like in the case of the components, the previous command, will add a new package but in the bases directory.
+This time, under the path `bases/cdk_workshop/workshop_app` with a module for us to define the code of our base - `poetry poly` will add a demo test code too.

-We need to alter our package list on `pyproject.toml` to add the new base to the Python project:
+We need to alter our package list on `pyproject.toml` to add the newly created base to the Python project:

 ```toml
 packages = [